kubevirt/kubevirt.github.io/_posts/2019-03-14-More-about-Kubevirt-metrics.markdown

 ## Accessing the metrics programmatically

 We can access the VM metrics using the [standard Prometheus API](https://prometheus.io/docs/prometheus/latest/querying/api/).
-For example, let's get the same data about the memory consumption we seen above in the Prometheus UI.
+For example, let's get the same data about the memory consumption we have seen above in the Prometheus UI.
 The following query yields all the data for the year 2019, aggregated every two hours.
 Not much data in this case, but beware of potentially large result sets.